norm4nn/the-Ball-game/README.md

 Its my first completed game, with fully object oriented code.

-The purpose of developing this project was to test and train my skills in object oriented programming and expand my knowledge of pygame library.
+The purpose of developing this project was to test and train my skills in object oriented programming and expand my knowledge of pygame module.

 ### ABOUT THE GAME ###
 The game was heavily inspired by popular type of 'Brick Breaker' games.
 Winning condition